Sell Your Mineral Rights in Lea County, NM

 $3,000 – $12,000

-per acre (estimate — location dependent)
+per acre (estimate — varies significantly by location and lease status)

 Oil

-with associated gas
+with associated natural gas

 Primary Commodity